 - Parchment paper Sheet Pan Liners – essential for baking

-- 20 each empanada discs, in the frozen section
+- 20 each empanada discs (in the frozen section of the grocery store)

 - 2 cups pumpkin puree

 - 1/4 cup light brown sugar, lightly packed

 - 1 tbsp. half and half

 - 2 eggs, beaten

 - Preheat oven to 350°F / 177°c / Gas mark 4.

 - In a medium pot over medium heat, combine pumpkin puree, brown sugar, pumpkin pie spice and half and half.

 - Stir frequently for 8 - 10 minutes, allowing some of the moisture from the pumpkin to evaporate.
 Let cool slightly.